Working towards diversity in technical and natural sciences

 - All family related leaves of absence are considered, and the eligibility window is expanded accordingly.

 Application and evaluation

-- Monitor gender distribution at interviews with applicants
+- Monitor the gender distribution at interviews with applicants

-- Introduce targets for female representation: applicants and share of grantees
+- Introduce targets for female representation among applicants and female share of grantees

 - Introduce targets for female representation in committees, panels and external reviewers